Duty to rescue: Belgium

 Non-assistance is punished by up to one year in prison.

 Brazil

-In Brazil, the Article 135 ("Omission of rescue") of the Brazilian Penal Code states that: One who fails to provide medical assistance to an abandoned child (or lost) or invalid person (or harmed) who is in peril and no harm is present to himself (or herself), or does not call the public authority for help will be either imprisoned for a period ranging from one to six months or fined.
-The sentence is increased in half if the failure for help results in great personal injury and tripled if it results in death.
+Article 135 of the Brazilian Penal Code, entitled "Omission of rescue", punishes both "failing to succor, when possible to do so absent personal risk, a forsaken or stray child, or an incapacitated, wounded or helpless person (or one in severe or imminent peril)" and "not requesting, in those cases, the aid of public authority", with one to six months of imprisonment, or a fine, with the penalty increased in half if the omission results in injury, and threefold if in death.

 Canada

 In Quebec, which makes use of civil law, there is a general duty to rescue in its Charter of Rights: "Every human being whose life is in peril has a right to assistance...Every person must come to the aid of anyone whose life is in peril, either personally or calling for aid, by giving him the necessary and immediate physical assistance, unless it involves danger to himself or a third person, or he has another valid reason."
 Criminal law in Canada is under the exclusive jurisdiction of the federal government, so failure to comply with an article of the Charter in Quebec does not constitute a criminal offence except if by doing so a party also violates the Criminal Code.